HEAD to HEAD

 The bilateral exhibition project Head to Head connects the two dynamic and ever expanding visual art scenes of Athens, Greece and Reykjavik, Iceland.
 The project aspires to connect artists and artist-run venues in both places, building bridges and networks through an artistic dialog and exhibition exchange.

-The initial phase of the project will be taking place in Athens in September 2020, where Greek artists will be paired with Icelandic artists exhibiting together in various artist-run spaces in Athens.
-The project reaches its first peak on the opening week; the 19th - 27th September, where a variety of exhibitions, performances and events will take place in spaces and venues all over Athens.
+The initial phase of the project will be taking place in Athens in November 2021, where Greek artists will be paired with Icelandic artists exhibiting together in various artist-run spaces in Athens.
+The project reaches its first peak on the opening weekend 5 - 14th of November 2021, where a variety of exhibitions, performances and events will take place in spaces and venues all over Athens.

 The artist-run Greek exhibition space A - DASH in teaming up with the 16 year old artist-run exhibition space Kling & Bang from Iceland to connect the two artist-run scenes and create this bilateral-exhibition project, connecting and strengthening the relationships between the two cities and their art scenes.